flowerinthenight/flowerinthenight.github.io/_posts/2016-07-27-sharing-my-vimrc.md

 comments: true
 ---

-Vim has always been my go to editor/IDE when Im outside of Visual Studio.
-Heres my base `_vimrc` for Windows.
+Vim has always been my go to editor/IDE when I'm outside of Visual Studio.
+Here's my base `_vimrc` for Windows.

 {% highlight conf %}
 set wrap